videoflow/videoflow/docs/source/user-documentation/batch-versus-realtime-mode.rst

 Flows in **Videoflow** can be of one of two types: ``realtime`` or ``batch``.
-The difference in the type of the flow determines the behaviour of the execution environment when passing frames from one flow node to another.
+The difference in the type of the flow determines the behaviour of the execution engine when passing frames from one flow node to another.

 The default mode is ``realtime``.
 The flow type is set at flow creation time::